-- Assist in retrieving old medical records from previous physicians and forwarding medical records to new physicians, law offices or for chart audits.
+- Assisted in retrieving old medical records from previous physicians and forwarding medical records to new physicians, law offices or for chart audits.

 - Enter demographics, insurance information and scan documents into the patientâ€™s Electronic Medical Record.

-- Perform other administrative duties such as answer & direct incoming phone calls, take messages, print & distribute incoming faxes, completing forms, and sort & distribute mail.
+- Performed other administrative duties such as answer & direct incoming phone calls, take messages, print & distribute incoming faxes, completing forms, and sort & distribute mail.

 You need to make sure your resume stands out amongst the other candidates.
 It is the first impression that employers have of your work experience and skills.
 Use the samples above to put together a resume that best suits your needs and helps you get the job you want.